Gaber chehine was a young Palestinian boy aged 14. He was full of life.

 open door, was conversing with them by sign language.
 He told them to

 observe the square till he, Gaber would distract the soldiers.
-The three children
+The three

 would then be able to run for their life.